pypeit/PypeIt/doc/A-B_differencing.rst

 The user needs to edit ``comb_id``, and ``bkg_id`` in order to control how PypeIt combines and subtracts the spectroscopic data.

-Here is an example of a portion of the :ref:`pypeit_file:Data Block` for the science files for a hypotbetical sequence which we could represent an ABAB dither pattern::
+Here is an example of a portion of the :ref:`pypeit_file:Data Block` for the science files for a hypothetical sequence which we could represent an ABAB dither pattern::

     |          filename |        frametype | ... | calib | comb_id | bkg_id |